mikeg64/c-novice-example/libraries.md

 ---
 layout: page
-coursetitle: The Course
+coursetitle: Introduction to C Programming
-title: Lesson Title
+title: Using Libraries
 subtitle: Topic Title One
 minutes: 10
 ---